64bit/async-openai/async-openai/README.md

 ## Realtime API

-Only types for Realtime API are implemented, and can be enabled with feature flag `realtime` These types may change when OpenAI releases official specs for them.
+Only types for Realtime API are implemented, and can be enabled with feature flag `realtime`.
+These types may change if/when OpenAI releases official specs for them.

 ## Image Generation Example